 27. Dormant Account.
 We will consider an account to be dormant if there are no deposits or withdrawals for a period of 18 months.
 Exceptions are loan accounts, Certificates, and IRAs/HSAs.

-When an account becomes dormant and has a balance of less than $500.00, we will charge a monthly dormant account fee as stated in the Fee Schedule, unless restricted by law.
+When an account becomes dormant, we will charge a monthly dormant account fee as stated in the Fee Schedule, unless restricted by law.
 The fee will be charged until the account becomes active or there are no funds available to pay the fee.
 You authorize us to transfer funds from other accounts of yours to cover any service fees we may impose upon the account deemed dormant.
 To the extent allowed by law, we reserve the right to transfer account funds to an account payable and suspend any further account statements.
 We will attempt to notify you prior to your account becoming dormant.
 If a deposit or withdrawal has not been posted to your account for 36 consecutive months, and we have not had any other contact with you, we will consider your account abandoned.
 We will report and disburse the funds from an abandoned account in accordance with Michigan law.
 Dormant accounts receive only an annual account statement.

 29. Checks.
 If you choose to use checks from a direct mail company or source other than MSUFCU, you will be liable for charges or damages resulting from checks not reading properly on automated equipment or being imprinted with the wrong information.
 If you have a problem with checks you do not receive from our check printing vendor or us, it will be your responsibility to resolve such problems and not MSUFCU.
 Checks may be purchased from us or our vendor for a fee.
 Original checks are stored electronically as a permanent record.
 Copies of such checks are available for a fee.
 Images of recently posted canceled checks are available on ComputerLine.
 There is no charge for accessing canceled checks through ComputerLine.